MicroStrategy/rest-api-docs/docs/rest-api-families.md

 ## [Cubes API](https://demo.microstrategy.com/MicroStrategyLibrary/api-docs/index.html#/Cubes)

 The Cubes API family allows developers to create a report instance based on a cube and incrementally fetch slices of the report instance.
 The Cubes API lets developers leverage the performance advantage of in-memory cubes.
-The cube can be either an Intelligent Cube or a DDA(Direct Data Access)/MDX-based Live Connect cube.
+The cube can be either an Intelligent Cube or a DDA(Direct Data Access)/MDX(Multidimensional Expressions)-based Live Connect cube.
 Together with the Reports API, this API is often referred to as the JSON Data API.

 ## [Custom groups API](https://demo.microstrategy.com/MicroStrategyLibrary/api-docs/index.html#/Custom%20Groups)